Definition

 EU EFSA Updates Safety Evaluation Of Cellulase Food Enzyme From GM Trichoderma reesei AR-852

 EFSA has issued a positive safety opinion for the expanded use and revised concentration levels of cellulase from GM Trichoderma reesei in food manufacturing.
-This scientific endorsement facilitates the formal EU authorization process, potentially allowing broader application of the enzyme in food processing operations.
+This scientific endorsement facilitates the formal EU authorization process, enabling broader application and updated use levels for food processing operations.

 EU EFSA Registers Intake of Application to Modify Phospholipase C Food Enzyme (Bacillus licheniformis NZYM-VR)